OrireB/terraform-github-actions/README.md

 - CDelivery focuses on preparing codes for deployment.
 - CDeployment focuses on automating the entire deployment process.

+## GitHub Actions

-## GitHub Actions is a built-in CI/CD tool provided by GitHub that allows you to automate workflows directly in your GitHub repository.
+GitHub Actions is a built-in CI/CD tool provided by GitHub that allows you to automate workflows directly in your GitHub repository.

 In this project, GitHub Actions ensures that:
 - Your Terraform code is validated and applied automatically on push